Ryhu/ReactMinesweeper/README.md

 going back to bruteforce, sounds the simplest

 bruteforce done, all adj blanks are revealed upon click, now to show adj numbers

+next is to add mining functionality, to mark mines. you can only mark a tile that is visiblity 0